UAE signals jailed UK academic could be freed in 'amicable solution'

 The Gulf state does not dictate verdicts to its courts and there was full and proper legal process in Hedges’ case, the ambassador said.
 There had not been a “five minute show trial” as he said some media had reported.

 “This was an extremely serious case.
-We live in a dangerous neighbourhood and national security must be a top priority,” said Almazroui, adding that everyone had the right to request a pardon.
+We live in a dangerous neighborhood and national security must be a top priority,” said Almazroui, adding that everyone had the right to request a pardon.

 “This was an unusual case: many researchers visit the UAE freely every year without breaking our laws,” he said.